Embracing Chaos: The Book

 The current situation also entails the risk of widening social and economic differences around the world.
 Demand shifts and the capacity of the private sector to rebound will asymmetrically affect different countries.
 Many sectors are expected to suffer, notably through reduced turnover and employment.

 Seen through the eyes of a European communication scientist, Embracing Chaos explores contemporary and future challenges such as the corona pandemic, the identity crisis, the rise of populism, fake news and the new cold war.
 In addition, it explores why we need more regulation for online platforms, digital anarchy, global warming, and the rise of illiberal democracies.

 My new book is also about why our planet needs more empathy and compassion, about the need to develop laws to protect voters from fake news and propaganda such as those already in place for consumers.
 It assesses why we should ask our politicians to take a political version of the Hippocratic Oath.

 It is also about why the European Union is the best solution to address the issues Europeans face.
 Finally, the book explores the possibility of creating a Union of the West - a new grand federation - between Europe and North America and opportunities for future generations.

 With more than 25 years of experience in the field of communications and with a background including positions such as communication officer at the European Commission and spokesperson to diplomatic missions in Brussels, I have learned to accept the pace of EU crises: They come and go like B-movies and with an excess of tension: the Brexit drama, the euro crisis, the migration crisis, the corona crisis.
 Do I forget anything?
 It never stops and I analyse them all in my new work.

-A large part of this publication was written between March 2020 & March 202121, during the corona crisis in a house near the Botanic Garden of Meise, just a few kilometres outside Brussels and, on the sunny green island of Corfu.
+A large part of this publication was written between March 2020 & March 2021, during the corona crisis in a beautiful house near the magnificent Botanic Garden of Meise, just a few kilometres outside Brussels and, on the sunny green island of Corfu.